GLG 3.5 Release: New

 ON, the chart will automatically adjust the ranges of its plots and

 the associated axes when the supplied data get out of a plot's

 attribute of a Plot object

 controls the amount of the range increase when the plot's new data

 go out of range in a chart with AutoScale=ON.

-A positive value of AutoScaleDelta
+positive value of AutoScaleDelta

 defines an absolute increment by which the high or low range of the

 plot will be changed.
 More than one increment may be used if